sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

   Run the following code to see the song print out.
   Notice the first line of code in the main method is a call to the new method ``chorus()``.
-  Can you replace the last two lines in the second verse in the main method with another call to the ``chorus()`` method?
+  Can you replace the last two print statements in the main method with another call to the ``chorus()`` method?
-  Step through using on the Code Lens button to see how the main method calls the chorus method.
+  Use the CodeLens to step through the program and notice what happens when the main method calls the chorus method.
   ~~~~
   public class Song
   {